KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 Tags: zaso, widgets, siteorigin, addons, page builder Requires at least: 4.4
 Tested up to: 5.7
-Stable tag: 1.0.18
+Stable tag: 1.0.17
 License: GPLv3
 License URI: license.txt

-Just another collection of user-friendly widget extensions for SiteOrigin Page Builder.
+Just another collection of helpful widget extensions for SiteOrigin Page Builder.
+Simple but flexible and useful.

 == Description ==

-Make the most out of SiteOrigin Page Builder with the help of Zen Addons!
-Our widget collection includes a variety of tools that are not only user-friendly but also built on the SiteOrigin widget framework, making them even more powerful.
+The Zen Addons for SiteOrigin Page Builder gives you a collection of widgets that you can use and customize.
+All the widgets are under SiteOrigin widget framework.

 = Builder Framework Compatibility =
-- Page Builder by SiteOrigin (tested plugin version up to): 2.20.4
+- Page Builder by SiteOrigin (tested plugin version up to): 2.11.8
-- SiteOrigin Widgets Bundle (tested plugin version up to): 1.46.5
+- SiteOrigin Widgets Bundle (tested plugin version up to): 1.17.11

 = Widget Features =
 * Spacer, create an empty space between elements.